MonikGS/core-code-from-scratch-readme/SESION/README.md

 Welcome
-# html
+# HMTL
 **you need**
 - Google Chrome, you can also use another network but the recomendation is this one
 - Visual Studio Code, better if you dont use Netbeans

 **You download extensions**
-vscode-icons= better image
+- vscode-icons= better image
-prettier = code formatter
+- prettier = code formatter
-live server = little server you can load changes in html automatic
+- live server = little server you can load changes in html automatic

 ## Website Theory
 **Who work?**